iampique/dfs-prophet/CONTRIBUTING.md

 ### Types of Contributions

-We welcome contributions in the following areas:
+Contributions are welcome in the following areas:

 - **🐛 Bug Reports**: Help us identify and fix issues
 - **✨ Feature Requests**: Suggest new features and improvements